eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/architecture-and-reference-framework-main.md

 interfaces to other entities.
 The depicted components of a Wallet Unit are described in [Section 4.3.2](#432-components-of-a-wallet-unit), while the interfaces are described in [Section 4.3.3](#433-wallet-unit-interfaces-and-protocols).
-The other entities shown in the figure were already described in [Chapter 3](#3-eudi-wallet-ecosystem).
+The other entities shown in the figure were already described in [Chapter 3](#3-roles-within-the-eudi-wallet-ecosystem).

 ![Figure 2](media/Figure_2_High-Level_Architecture.png)
 *Figure 2: EUDI Wallet ecosystem reference architecture*

-Figure 2 maps the high-level components and interfaces of the EUDI Wallet ecosystem.
+Figure 2 shows the high-level components and interfaces of the EUDI Wallet ecosystem.
 The **Wallet Unit** is shown interacting with external entities through standardized protocols for its entire lifecycle.
 The components of the Wallet Unit are detailed in [Section 4.3.2](#432-components-of-a-wallet-unit).

 Note that a User device can host more than one Wallet Instance, either provided by multiple Wallet Providers or by the same one, if supported by that Wallet Provider.
 If a User device hosts multiple Wallet Instances, it is part of multiple Wallet Units.
-In such a case, all requirements in this
-ARF for a single Wallet Unit and its components apply to each one independently.
+In such a case, all requirements in this ARF for a single Wallet Unit and its components apply to each one independently.

 #### 4.3.2 Components of a Wallet Unit

 The following have been identified as the core components of a Wallet Unit:

-- **User device (UD)**: A User Device comprises the hardware, operating system, and software environment required to host and execute the Wallet Instance.
+- **User device**: A User Device comprises the hardware, operating system, and software environment required to host and execute the Wallet Instance.
 The minimum hardware and software requirements for the User device will be determined by the Wallet Provider.

-- **Wallet Instance (WI)**: The app or application installed on a User device, which is an instance of a Wallet Solution and belongs to and is controlled by a User.
+- **Wallet Instance**: The app or application installed on a User device, which is an instance of a Wallet Solution and belongs to and is controlled by a User.
 This component implements the core business logic and interfaces as depicted in Figure 2.
 It directly interacts with the WSCA (which is interacting